A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: More Experimental Results

 To assess whether DCM affects the structural fidelity of synthetic data, we compare the absolute divergence between the pairwise feature correlation matrices of the real and synthetic data.
 As shown in Figure~\ref{fig:quality_heatmap}, lighter colors indicate smaller divergences, implying better preservation of inter-feature relationships.

-\textbf{Obs:} Across all three datasets (\textsc{Adult}, \textsc{Default}, and \textsc{Shoppers}), the heatmaps show that DCM-filtered models produce correlation structures that are visually comparable to, and in some cases slightly better than, those from the base TabDDPM.
-The differences are minor, indicating that the memorization filtering introduced by DCM does not significantly alter the statistical dependencies among features.
+\textbf{Obs: Preservation of Feature Correlations after DCM Filtering.} Across all three datasets—\textsc{Adult}, \textsc{Default}, and \textsc{Shoppers}—the heatmaps reveal that DCM-filtered models retain correlation structures that are visually comparable to, and in some cases slightly stronger than, those of the base TabDDPM.
+The minimal differences suggest that DCM’s memorization filtering does not distort the underlying statistical dependencies among features.

 These results demonstrate that DynamicCut can effectively reduce memorization without compromising the core structural quality of the generated data.